 ^{3.} Spores of Bacillus anthracis, the pathogen that causes the disease known as anthrax, were sent through the mail in 2001.
-The NSABB notes that this colloquial expression is imprecise as anthrax, the disease, was not mailed; however, the phrase "anthrax mailing" is shorthand that is commonly used to refer to the mailing of these spores.
+The NSABB notes that the colloquial expression "anthrax mailing" is imprecise as anthrax, the disease, was not mailed; however, this phrase is commonly used to refer to the mailing of these spores.

 ^{4.} The Select Agent Regulations are: Possession of Biological Agents and Toxins, 7 CFR Part 331; Possession, Use, and Transfer of Select Agents and Toxins, 9 CFR Part 121; and Select Agents and Toxins, 42 CFR Part 73.
 The text the Centers for Disease Control and Prevention (CDC) or the U.S. Department of Agriculture (USDA) and that personnel who have access to these materials must undergo a Security Risk Assessment (SRA).
 The expanded Select Agent Rules also described security, inventory, and personnel training requirements.
-In addition, there are civil and criminal penalties for noncompliance with the Select Agent Rules.
+In addition, there are civil and criminal penalties for non-compliance with the Select Agent Rules.